GaProgMan/dwCheckApi/README.md

     `dotnet build`

-    This step isn't fully neccessary, but I like to do build and run as separate steps.

     *Note: this step explicitly builds a debug version of dwCheckApi.
 See the sub section on Build Information for more information.*

 1. Issue the `dotnet` run command